Kong/docs.konghq.com/app/_hub/flash/set-dynamic-upstream-host/index.md

       default:
       datatype: string
       description: |
-        Header param name which will be used to form the upstream host.
+        Header parameter name used to form the upstream host.
 Only one header name is supported.
         For eg: `-H target : httpbin`.
 Here the value `httpbin` from the header `target` will be used to form the upstream host.
         Final upstream hostname formed here is `httpbin.org` and Kong will make a call to this host.
     - name: query_arg